 ACKNOWLEDGMENTS:

-We would like to thank Emily Norton for assisting with viral infections and critical reading of the manuscript.
-We would also like to thank Ryan Kanai for help with acquiring images of the lungs and Kate E. Tubbesing for help with image analysis of the green metastases in the lungs.
+We thank Emily Norton for assisting with viral infections and critical reading of the manuscript.
+We also thank Ryan Kanai for help with acquiring images of the lungs and Kate E. Tubbesing for help with image analysis of the green metastases in the lungs.
+We thank the animal research facility staff for their support and for assistance in the preparation of this video.
 This work was supported by a Susan G. Komen Career Catalyst Grant that awarded to J.M.L. (#CCR17477184).

 DISCLOSURES: